TL;DR—Lean User Tests Part 5

 - Kids & dogs: They do not come alone, but bring children (mostly babies) or friends, relatives, and partners (spouses).
 We even had dogs in the interviews.
 In the end, these companions didn’t have any influence on the success of the interviews.

 - It is important to call every interviewee around 12 pm, to remind them of the interview in the afternoon.
 Some interviewees will forget their appointment.
 Any calls before 12 pm are not very successful.
 If someone is not available, a message should be left on the voicemail inbox, and I recommend sending a text message also.

 - The way to the interview room should be signposted.
 These signs should be printed and put up.
 (Don’t forget to take scissors and tape if these are hard to come by at the venue.)
 This is particularly important in off-site venues that are not labeled with your company’s logo.
 Also, the reception of that off-site venue has to be informed so that they can assist the interviewees.

-- You should not offer any food the respondents.
+- You should not offer any food to the respondents.
 This will drag the interview out and makes it less successful.
 However, a post-interview-muffin is fine.

 - Observers should be allowed to ask relevant questions, but the interviewer should always have the lead over the interview.
 If the observer would like to ask questions, they should be cleared before the interview if possible.
 If this weren't the case, the interviewer would have to intervene.

 - Last, but not least: During the interviews, nobody should be allowed to use any laptops, smartphones or tablets.
 Everybody shall listen to the interview and take notes, but emails, messages or texts should be checked elsewhere.
 It would be considered disrespectful towards the interviewee.